web3infra-foundation/mega/scripts/import-buck2-deps/README.md

 - If the scan root does not exist, is not a directory, or is not readable: print an Error and exit with code 2
 - If a child directory cannot be accessed during scanning: print a Warning and continue scanning other directories
 - If a single repo import fails: list the failed repo and reason in the rich UI Results
+- After each repo attempt (success or failure), the script removes the local `.git` directory under that repo directory so retries/reruns start cleanly
 - With `--fail-fast`: stop after the first failure; skipped tasks are not counted as Failed
 - With `--retry N`: retry failed repos up to N times; exit non-zero if still failing after retries